isomerpages/moe-montfortsec/_students/Sec 1 Onboarding/Sec 1 Orientation Programme 2024.md

 permalink: /students/sec-1-onboarding/sec-1-orientation-programme-2022/
 description: ""
 third_nav_title: Sec 1 Onboarding
+variant: markdown
 ---
 ##### Dear Parents/ Guardians,

 1. We warmly welcome your son/ward and you to the Montfortian family!
+2. More information on Sec 1 Orientation will be shared with you via Parent Gateway (PG).
-2. More information on Sec 1 Orientation, CCA experiences and trials will be briefed to your son/ward in the first week.
+3. More information on CCA experiences will be briefed to your son/ward in the first week.
-3. Please feel free to contact the following personnel in the table below should you have queries about Secondary One matters, Orientation matters or CCA matters.
+4. Please feel free to contact the following personnel in the table below should you have queries about Secondary One matters, Orientation matters or CCA matters.

 | Secondary 1 Year Head |Subject Head / Student Leadership  | Head of Department / Physical Education, Co-Curricular Activities |
 | -------- | -------- | -------- |